SciML/SciMLDocs/docs/src/comparisons/r.md

-Check out [this R-Bloggers blog post on diffeqr](https://www.r-bloggers.com/2020/08/gpu-accelerated-ode-solving-in-r-with-julia-the-language-of-libraries/), a package which uses [ModelingToolkit](https://mtk.sciml.ai/dev/) to translate R code to Julia, and achieves **350x acceleation over R's popular deSolve** ODE solver package.
+Check out [this R-Bloggers blog post on diffeqr](https://www.r-bloggers.com/2020/08/gpu-accelerated-ode-solving-in-r-with-julia-the-language-of-libraries/), a package which uses [ModelingToolkit](https://mtk.sciml.ai/dev/) to translate R code to Julia, and achieves **350x acceleration over R's popular deSolve** ODE solver package.
 But when the solve is done purely in Julia, it achieves **2777x acceleration over deSolve**!